jbernax/autoclicktimer/README.md

 # autoclicktimer
-Autoclick with a timer, based on schedule.ç

-Autoclick with a timer, based on schedule.ç
+Autoclick with a timer, based on schedule.

 Use the remoteoff bat to work with Remote Windows instance.